-As the product hasn’t released yet we’ve only one way to determine the dimensions of it, which is Amazon product description.
+As the product hasn’t released yet we’ve only one way to determine the dimensions of it, which is the Amazon product description.
 However, it doesn’t seem Amazon has the correct and all details of Apple’s Magic Keyboard.
 According to Amazon, the weight of the product is 641 grams.
 Although, 9to5 Mac make a guess about the weight by doing some calculations:-

 Let’s say packaging takes up one-third of the overall product weight.
 That would mean the new Magic Keyboard comes in at around 700 grams.

 I think they made a pretty guess about it.
-When I checked the unboxing of Apple Magic Keyboard on the Marques Brownlee’s Youtube channel, I found him explaining the weight of Apple Magic Keyboard in many details.
+When I checked the unboxing of Apple Magic Keyboard on Marques Brownlee’s Youtube channel, I found him explaining the weight of the Apple Magic Keyboard in many details.
 In his video, you see Apple’s magic keyboard is weighted 702 grams.
 Yes, it’s heavier than a 12.9-inch iPad.

 iPad alone weighs around 640grams.

 And, the combining weights of both of them are 1342 grams which are heavier than a Macbook Air.
-Actually it’s also heavier than a Macbook Pro.
+Actually, it’s also heavier than a Macbook Pro.
 While the existing smart keyboard Folio for 12.9-inch iPad is 407 grams.

 In conclusion, the new Magic Keyboard is 57% heavier than the Smart Keyboard Folio.
 Clearly, that much weight seems a negative point from the perspective of usability and comfortability.

 Due to its heavier build, Apple Magic Keyboard provides a solid, sturdy, and stable performance.
-On the other hand, users will find a bit of struggling to open it just because of its heavyweight.
+On the other hand, users will find a bit of struggling to open it just because of its heavy weight.